Enno Brandrøk

-Enno "Brandrøk" Tronds (1538–1571) was a nobleman, mercenary and adventurer, son of Norwegian-born privateer and admiral Kristoffer Trondson.
+Enno "Brandrøk" Tronds (c.
+1538–1571) was a nobleman, mercenary and adventurer, son of Norwegian-born privateer and admiral Kristoffer Trondson (Rustung).
 The origin of his nickname "Brandrøk" (brand = fire, røk = smoke) is uncertain, but may have originated from his mercenary career.

 Biography

 Early years

 Born in East Frisia, in present-day Germany, Enno was named after Count Enno II, whom his father was serving under at the time.
 In 1542 when he was about 4 years old he and his family probably moved to Denmark where they lived at Æbelholt Abbey.

 When he was about 12 years old, in 1550, he was placed at Maurice, Elector of Saxony to be fully trained as a nobleman, and already as a 15-year-old he participated in Maurice' service in the Battle of Sievershausen.
 Enno was during this battle captured and put in prison for a year, and his mentor Maurice was killed.
 When he was set free from prison he travelled to Hungary where he joined the Habsburg in the wars against the Turks.